f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab05.rst

 involved.
 Optionally satisfy any of the :red:`DNS, NTP and Route` prerequisites from this page.
 Keep in mind, however, that aside from NTP, the SSLO GC will provide an opportunity to define DNS and route settings later in the workflow.

+The SSLO Topology type for this lab will be **L3 Outbound Transparent Proxy**

 ..
 NOTE::
    DNS and NTP settings have already been defined in this lab.